Louie Louie: The Who

-The Who were impacted in their early recording career by the riff/rhythm of "Louie Louie", owing to the song's influence on the Kinks, who were also produced by Shel Talmy.
-Talmy wanted the successful sounds of the Kinks' 1964 hits "You Really Got Me", "All Day and All of the Night", and "Till the End of the Day" to be copied by the Who.
+The Who were impacted in their early recording career by the riff/rhythm of "Louie Louie", owing to the song's influence on the Kinks.
+Shel Talmy, the producer of both bands, wanted the successful sounds of the Kinks' 1964 hits "You Really Got Me", "All Day and All of the Night", and "Till the End of the Day" to be copied by the Who.
 As a result, Pete Townshend penned "I Can't Explain", "a desperate copy of The Kinks", released in March 1965.
 The Who also covered the 1964 Lindsay-Revere sequel "Louie Go Home" in 1965 as "Lubie (Come Back Home)".

-In 1979, "Louie Louie" (Kingsmen version) was included on the Quadrophenia soundtrack album, and in 1980 the group performed a brief version in concert at the Los Angeles Sports Arena.
+Although The Who never released their own "Louie Louie" cover, the Kingsmen's version was included on the 1979 Quadrophenia soundtrack album, and in 1980 the group performed a brief version in concert at the Los Angeles Sports Arena.
+Also in 1980, Townshend joined The Clash on stage for an encore performance that included "Louie Louie" (released on the 2001 Golden Bullets bootleg CD).
 In his 1993 book, Dave Marsh compared Keith Moon's drumming style to Lynn Easton of the Kingsmen.

-"Psyché Rock" and Futurama
+Experimental music

+"Louie Louie" has been used as the basis for experimental music compositions from the 1960s to the present day.
+Examples include: